5 Charts Used for Competitor Analysis

 A bubble chart is a scatter chart variation that visualizes three data dimensions.
 The third dimension of data is presented by the size of the bubbles.
 For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales, and the size of the bubble represents the future growth of the product.

 You may want to see Bubble Chart Creator

 5. Matrix Chart

 The matrix chart is a variation of the comparison table.
-The difference is that with matrix chart, you can easily use different colors to represent different degrees.
-Like the picture below: the green color represents a relative low score, and the red color means it's done pretty well.
+The difference is that with a matrix chart, you can easily use different colors to represent different degrees.
+Like the picture below: the green color represents a relatively low score, and the red color means it's done pretty well.